top of page

 AdobeStock_256764507.jpeg

-The Steeple at Boston's Old North Church was a favorite job site during the restoration days.
+The Steeple at Boston's Old North Church was my favorite job site during the restoration days.

 starrynight.JPG